 Automating processes, the practice of introducing innovation through technology in an organisation is never straightforward.
 Many people claim that they love the idea of maximum productivity and efficiency.
-However, they may be worried that their role will be undermined and could even be made redundant.
+However, they worry that their role will be undermined or that they will be made redundant.

 This article explores four main reasons why automating processes can be problematic.
-It also addresses ways that you can manage the change, smoothly and fairly.
+It also addresses ways that you can manage the change of business process automation, smoothly and fairly.

 1- Automating processes: Introducing Change and Managing Change